-Every year, more than 2 million runners, bikers and commuters traverse the 75 miles of the Schuylkill River Trail, which will one day run more than 130-miles between Philadelphia and Pottsville.
+Every year, more than 2 million runners, bikers and commuters traverse the 75 miles of the Schuylkill River Trail, which when completed will run more than 130-miles between Philadelphia and Pottsville.
 Named the "Best Urban Trail" in the nation by readers of USA Today and 10Best, the trail parallels the Schuylkill River and covers territory in Philadelphia, Montgomery, Chester, Berks, and Schuylkill counties.
 Opportunities to stop for a place to grab a bite, or even a mid-ride brew, are plentiful along the trail.

 Greater Reading Trails offer access to more than 125 miles of mountain biking trails in Berks County, from beginner-friendly cruises to challenging rock-strewn routes.
 In 2015, the trail system attained the International Mountain Biking Association’s Bronze Level Ride Center status and is the only ride center in the northeastern U.S.

 Clearfield County's Curwensville Lake Recreational Area has more than 12 miles of trails varying in difficulty and length.
 Try the moderate 1.45-mile Bee Kind Trail, designed to make riders feel like they’re deep in the woods.